 This website highlights some of Norway’s leading examples where technology from the Norwegian oil and gas sector has been applied in other industries.

-It is a collaboration between the GCE Node, GCE Ocean Technology, NCE Energy Valley, GCE Blue Maritime, Norwegian Energy Solutions and Energi i Nord (Far North Energy) clusters as well as Norwegian Oil and Gas and Innovation Norway.
+It is a collaboration between the GCE Node, GCE Ocean Technology, NCE Energy Valley, GCE Blue Maritime, Energy Transition Norway and Energi i Nord (Far North Energy) clusters as well as Offshore Norge and Innovation Norway.

 By financing projects and enhancing the expertise of entrepreneurs and established enterprises, Innovation Norway helps to create tomorrow’s jobs.
 It offers services in financing, expertise, networks and promotion.
 Offices in all Norway’s counties and roughly 30 countries.